deploring/COS80007-Assignment-1/readme.txt

 A formally written word report has been included within the file system.
-This document outlines and discusses scenarios relating to the completion of an exam, while providing screenshots and code snippets with explantions on how the programming achieves desired features.
+This document outlines and discusses scenarios relating to the completion of an exam, while providing screenshots and code snippets with explanations on how the programming achieves desired features.

-See:
+See: Report.pdf

 /-----------------/
 /  New features:  /